 Our film will take a similar approach, constructing a spine out of likewise intimate moments in the experiences of men of the 32nd Division.
 These moments, selected for their historical and thematic content, will be ordered sequentially against the larger historical backdrop, and interwoven with a modern day trek along that same path.
 The result will be an immersive experience where the audience member feels connected to the story: not like they are attending a history lecture, but like they are living the story alongside the Ghost Mountain Boys in a real, detailed, visceral way.

 Modern image processing tools help bring archival footage to life!
-This proof-of-concept video shows footage from New Guinea: the left side of the frame has been scaled and colorized using Artemis and Stable Diffusion AI models.
+This proof-of-concept video shows footage from New Guinea: one side has been scaled, interpolated, stabilized and colorized using Artemis and Stable Diffusion AI models.

 Archival